larsonan/Zwyx/README.md

 Note that the ; character is necessary.
 Without it, the arguments will be set but then nothing will actually happen.

+This can be thought of as similar to the named argument syntax used in other languages.
+However, it offers a great deal of flexibility in how the arguments are used.

+`print_sum.{a:1 b:1 ; b:2 ; b:3 ; b:4 ;}`

+This will print the numbers 2, 3, 4 and 5.
+The argument a only needs to be set to 1 once, and then that value will be used in every call to the method.
+This is because the method always uses the same struct.
+The argument b is the only one that needs to be changed.